Redocly/redocly-cli/.changeset/beige-boats-shout.md

 '@redocly/cli': minor
 ---

-Added `recommended-strict` ruleset which uses the same rules as `recommeded` but with `error` severity level.
+Added `recommended-strict` ruleset which uses the same rules as `recommended` but with the severity level set to `error` for all rules.